 Your niche doesn’t have to be overly specific, but it should be narrowed down enough that you can easily define your target audience.

-For example, if you’re passionate about modern art, your niche could be something like “contemporary art from the United States.”
+For example, if you’re passionate about modern art, your niche could be “contemporary art from the United States.”
 On the other hand, if you enjoy learning about new and experimental art forms, your niche could be “contemporary performance art.”

 Know Your Audience